What Is PEX Plumbing and How Does It Work?

 Maintenance Requirements and Common Issues

 PEX requires minimal maintenance compared to copper or CPVC systems.
-No preventive measures are needed to address corrosion, and the material doesn't develop scale buildup.
-However, homeowners should address these potential concerns:
+No preventive measures are needed for corrosion, and the material doesn't develop scale buildup.
+Build PEX inspections into your routine preventive plumbing maintenance checklist to catch issues early.

 Rodent Prevention: In areas with known rodent activity, inspect accessible PEX annually for chew marks.
 Consider adding physical barriers like metal plates or conduit in vulnerable areas such as crawl spaces or attics.